-Increasing Throwing Velocity in Baseball Pitchers: What is the Cost?
+Increasing Throwing Velocity in Baseball Pitchers: Analyzing the Costs

 The stages of throwing in an overhead athlete are well known and have been studied exhaustively.
 Despite all of the studies on throwing motion, up to 30% of youth baseball players have shoulder or elbow injuries and (Peter Chalmers, 2016) 73-79% of these injuries are due to pitching (Sakiko Oyama, 2013).
 The average velocity of a fastball in the MLB has increased from 90.9 MPH in 2008 to 93.2 mph in 2017 (Michael Reinold, 2018).
 This has led to a renewed interest in studies looking at how to increase pitching velocity.
 However, there has been an increase in UCL injuries most commonly observed in the MLB pitchers that throw the hardest and who subsequently are the most likely to have UCL reconstruction (Peter Chalmers, 2016).